chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-flow-around-cylinder/2d-transient-flow-around-cylinder.rst

 .. warning::

   The computational cost of writing this output file at each time step by setting ``output frequency`` to 1 can be significant, as explained in `Force and torque calculation <https://lethe-cfd.github.io/lethe/parameters/cfd/force_and_torque.html>`_.
-However, in the present example, the computational cost is still fairly low so ``output frequency = 1`` is used.
+However, in the present example, the computational cost is still fairly low; so ``output frequency = 1`` is used.

 Running the simulation